jli283/jli283.github.io/index.md

-I am a fourth year graduate student at the [UIC MSCS department](https://mscs.uic.edu/).
+I am a fifth year graduate student at the [UIC MSCS department](https://mscs.uic.edu/).
 My advisor is [Wenliang Zhang](https://wlzhang.people.uic.edu/).

 ### Research Interests
 I am broadly interested in commutative algebra and algebraic geometry.
 Currently my focus is on understanding local cohomology, D-modules and singularity problems in whatever characteristic.
 I am also interested in learning a bit of number theory.